 Insurance should include the costs of maintaining coverage as required in Article XII of the contract.
 This includes worker's compensation insurance.
 The budget narrative must include a list of each type of insurance to be billed to the contract.
 All allocations must be justified.

 Contracted Security

 If a program hires a service to provide security at the facility the cost of that service should be included in this budget line item rather than Consultants.
-It does not include security subscriptions, which must be billed under (insert line here)
+Security monitoring subscriptions must also be included here.